TechAtNYU/after-hours/how-to.md

 Congratulations!
 You're running After Hours today.
 Thank you so much!

 After Hours is our flagship event.
-It's where the community comes together, every week, to learn and meet each other.
+It's where the community comes together, every week, to learn from and meet each other.
 After Hours is a low-pressure and safe environment.
 As hosts for this week, your responsibilities are:

 1. Foster community and friendships amongst attendees
 2. Make sure tech@NYU questions are answered and people feel good